PassiHD2004/Morelamps/README.md

 # Morelamps
 Adds more Lamps to Minecraft 1.19.x

-This is a very primitive Version as of now, so dont expect a lot ヅ
+This is a very primitive Mod as of now, so dont expect a lot ヅ

 ### Pull requests and Feature Requests are welcome!